tanishq-ds/PR-Merge-Risk-Predictor/Readme.md

-#  PR Merge Risk Predictor
+# 🔍 PR Merge Risk Predictor

-A machine learning system that analyzes pull request metadata to estimate the probability that a code change will introduce defects after merging.
-Built for engineering teams who want automated, data-driven risk assessment before code hits production.
+> A machine learning system that analyzes pull request metadata to estimate the probability that a code change will introduce defects after merging.

+Built for engineering teams who want **automated, data-driven risk assessment** before code hits production — inspired by internal tooling studied at companies like Google and Microsoft.

 ---

-##  What It Does
+## 🧠 What It Does

 Every pull request carries some level of risk.
 A large diff with one reviewer and no tests is very different from a small focused change reviewed by three senior engineers.
 This system quantifies that risk.